 The tenure coordinator shall inform the tenure candidate of the TRC's tenure or rehire recommendation in person or by phone within two (2) business days from the date the recommendation is made by the TRC.
 The tenure candidate shall also receive a written notification of the TRC's recommendation.
 If the tenure or rehire recommendation is negative, the notification shall inform the candidate of their right to appeal any such recommendation.
-A copy of the notification must be sent to the ARC chair and the TREC chair.
+A copy of the notification must be sent to the TREC chair and Human Resources (evalsupport@miracosta.edu).

-Appellants shall complete an appeal form and submit it to the ARC chair within ten (10) calendar days of the written notification of the TRC's recommendation that generated the appeal.
+Appellants shall complete an appeal form and submit it to the TREC chair and Human Resources (evalsupport@miracosta.edu) within ten (10) calendar days of the written notification of the TRC's recommendation that generated the appeal.
 The tenure candidate may consult with the TREC chair regarding the appeals process.
 The grounds for appeal to ARC are: